The Unique Value of ThreatWave Data, Available Exclusively from Return Path

 To learn more about the unique value of ThreatWave data, please contact us.

 About Cody Bender

-Cody Bender is Senior Director of Solution Development.
-He leads the Product Management and User Experience teams at Return Path.
+Cody Bender was Senior Director of Solution Development.
+He leaded the Product Management and User Experience teams at Return Path.
 Over the last six years, he has worked across multiple product disciplines within Return Path, helping ISPs, ESPs, and email marketers to better understand each others' perspective.
 Cody's affinities for email marketing and software development help him craft solutions that push the limits of what is possible, while staying focused on ease of use and simplicity for busy marketing professionals.
 His free time is spent with his two young children and his wife, or playing golf at one of the many great courses around the Denver area.